-Nasdaq has incorporated OMX into three reporting segments (Issuer Services, Market Services, and Market Technology).
-The OMX trade names were valued as used in each of these reporting segments.
-The trade names represent the value of the market recognition of quality service that OMX and its predecessor entities have developed in their 140 years of operation.
-In valuing the acquired trade names, Nasdaq used the relief from royalty approach, relying on publicly available information to determine the royalty rate that OMX would have to pay a third-party for the use of the trade name.
+Nasdaq has incorporated OMX into three reporting segments - Issuer Services, Market Services, and Market Technology.
+The OMX trade name was valued as used in each of these reporting segments.
+The trade name represents the value of the market recognition of quality service that OMX and its predecessor entities have developed in their 140 years of operation.
+In valuing the acquired trade names, we used the income approach, specifically the relief from royalty approach, relying on publicly available information to determine the royalty rate that OMX would have to pay a third-party for the use of the trade name.
 This valuation methodology is based on the concept that because OMX owns the trade name, it does not have to pay a third-party for the right to use the trade name.